operator-framework/operator-sdk/website/content/en/docs/golang/quickstart.md

 There are several situations where although no error occured, the reconcile loop should signify during its return that it needs to run again.

-Usage
+**Usage**
 ```Go
 return reconcile.Result{Requeue: true}, nil
 ```

-Example:
+**Example:**

-In the [`memcached_controller.go`][memcached_controller] example below a `reconcile.Result{Requeue: true}, nil` is used because a new resources is being created and as such there is the potential that further processing is required.
+In the example below a `reconcile.Result{Requeue: true}, nil` is used because a new resource is being created and as such there is the potential that further processing is required.
 Thus, the reconcile loop needs to trigger a requeue but there is no error associated with this requeue.
 As a result the request is requeued for another try.
 ```Go
 // Define a new deployment